lulab/Ribowave/README.md

 #### Output files:
 **`P-site`** directory, including :

-* _name_.psite1nt.txt 	: the P-sites position (= offset + 1) for each length.
+* _name_.psite1nt.txt 	: the Ribo-seq reads length and its corresponding P-sites position(= offset + 1).
 It may look this this :

   ```
   30	13
   ```

-* _name_.psite.pdf 	: the pdf displaying the histogram of aggregated reads
+* _name_.psite.pdf 	: the **PDF** displaying the histogram of aggregated reads

 ### 2. Generating P-site track

-This step creats the P-site track for transcripts of interests
+This step creats the P-site track for transcripts of interests using determined P-sites position from previous step.

 ```
 ./create_track_Ribo.sh -h